 27. "Heroin" by The Velvet Underground

-Even More Songs from the past That Would Be Considered Politically Incorrect Today
+Even More Songs From the Past That Wouldn't Be Okay Today

 28. Lola (1970)